 Consider the messages being sent to these managers.
 On the one hand, they are being told, "We trust you to administer \$35 million of our money."
-On the other hand, they are told, bility for themselves; then we treat them as though they are irresponsible and wonder why they don't behave responsibly!

-"But when you spend it, you must have every expenditure approved by someone of higher authority."
+On the other hand, they are told, "But when you spend it, you must have every expenditure approved by someone of higher authority."
 One is a positive message: We trust you.
 The other is negative.
 Which do you think comes through loud and clear?
 You bet!
 The negative.